d-carrigg/BinWips/ReadMe.md

 - [x] ClassAttributes
 - [x] Multiple scripts support
 - [X] Parameters
-- [ ] Improve Params for Libraries if Possible (any way to strongly type the args? or params array at least?)
+- [ ] Improve Params for Libraries if Possible (any way to strongly type the args? or params array at least?) -- source gen?
 - [x] Different Template for Libraries
 - [ ] Allow Method Name Modification for libraries
 - [x] Attributes Template Parameter